karlkedrovsky/kedrovsky-hugo/content/resume.md

 draft: false
 ---

 I'm a highly motivated self starter with experience in personnel and technical management, programming, analysis, systems architecture, technical design, testing, training/mentoring and project leadership.
-Most recently I've been focused on delivering sites based on open source content management systems, specifically Drupal.
-I also have extensive experience in Java/J2EE programming and architecture as well as providing technical leadership on large scale projects.
+Most recently I've been focused on delivering solutions based on open source technologies, Drupal being the most common CMS platform.
+I also have extensive experience in enterprise and application architecture, and provide organizational and technical leadership on large scale projects.

 ### Work Experience

 #### VMLY&R - Managing Director Of Technology - Solutions Architect
 *August 2004 - Present*

 Manage multiple groups of technologists responsible for delivering technical project implementations and provide leadership for the global software development and architecture practice.

 Resposibilities include: